How to set active partition in Vista and XP

 Do you have multiple partitions on your computer with different operating systems installed?
 If so, you can change the active partition in Windows so that when the computer starts up, it will load the appropriate operating system.
+This is called a dual-boot or multi-boot system.

 Changing the active partition is a fairly advanced task, so if you are planning on doing this, you probably didn’t need the explanation above!
-Only change the active partition if there is a operating system residing on that partition, otherwise you will have a non-working computer.
+Only change the active partition if there is an operating system residing on that partition, otherwise you will have a non-working computer.

 Also, there are a few things to note about marking a partition as active: